Longevity May Not Be So Much About Your Genes

 Another recent study in Circulation reported by Business Insider indicated five key lifestyle factors that are connected to longevity.
 They identified these after looking at long-term studies involving around 123,000 adults.

 It was observed that people who keep a Mediterranean diet, do cardio exercise at least 30 minutes daily, and don’t smoke tend to live longer.
-They also usually don’t take more than a drink or two daily and do have a healthy body weight.
+They also usually don’t take more than a drink or two per day and have healthy body weight.

 These research findings suggest that you have more to do in determining how long you live.
 Genetics is not so much of a problem as you might have thought.